What is risk management in project management?

 Financial risks

-Financial risks concern everything to do with a project's project budget.
+Financial risks concern everything related to the budget of a project.

 • Examples of financial risks

-This may be due to a poor budget evaluationor an increase in the cost of raw materials or human resources.
+It can be a poor evaluation of the budget, an increase in the price of raw materials or human resources.

 • The consequences of financial risks

-Financial risks may mean finding other means of financing, or evenencroach on the budget other company projects.
+Financial risks can lead to the need to find other means of financing or to encroach on the budget of other company projects.

-On a larger scale, this can jeopardize the project or even the company.
+On a larger scale, this can endanger the project or even the company.

-• How to avoid financial risks in a project
+• How to Avoid Financial Risk in a Project

-To avoid financial risks, you'll need to gather as much information as possible to be precise in your estimates.
+To avoid financial risks, you will need to gather as much information as possible in order to be very precise in your estimates.

-Ask your teams, rely on historical data, keep an eye on current events.
-And, once again, consider a margin.
+Ask your teams, base yourself on the history, keep an eye out for news.
+And, again, consider a margin.

 Technical risks